DanRHenry/DanRHenry/README.md

-# Welcome to my Github Page
+# Welcome to my Github Page!

 #### I began learning web development in the UprightEd Oct 2022 ignition bootcamp, and have been loving it ever since!